Hii King Chiong

 Hii King Chiong (许庆璋 (許慶璋, Khó͘ Khèng-chiong, Heoi2 Hing3 Zoeng1, Xǔ Qìng Zhāng); born 30 November 1957 in Sibu, Sarawak, Malaysia) is a businessman and philanthropist.
-In recognition of his meritorious philanthropist activities and contributions to the State of Sarawak, government, and the people, he was conferred with Ahli Bintang Sarawak (A.B.S.) – Member of the Order of the Star of Sarawak by The Governor of Sarawak.
+In recognition of his meritorious philanthropic activities and contributions to the State of Sarawak, government, and the people, he was conferred with Ahli Bintang Sarawak (A.B.S.) – Member of the Order of the Star of Sarawak by The Governor of Sarawak.

 Early life and education

 Hii King Chiong is a Malaysian Chinese and of Foochow descent.
 He is married with Madam Ting Hua Eng with whom they had a son and a daughter.
 His father, YBhg.
 Datuk Hii Yii Peng who is a businessman in Sibu, always teach him the importance of contributing back to the society once successful.
 This has become his main life perspective.
 He was educated at Methodist Primary School and Sacred Heart Secondary School in Sibu.
 Upon his high school graduation, he took GCE 'O' Level at St. Patrick's Secondary School, Singapore, followed by GCE 'A' Level at Acton Technical College, London, United Kingdom.
 King Chiong graduated with Diploma in Business Studies, from University of Wolverhampton, England, UK.
 He further study to deepen his business knowledge, and obtained a Master of Business Administration.

 Following his return to Sarawak, he applies what he learned from his university to expand the family business, into another stage of success.